-Name Туре Description Required or Optional binaryPartName String The name of the binary part in the multipart request.
+Туре Description Required or Optional String The name of the binary part in the multipart request.
 Optional When multiple binary parts are uploaded in one batch request, this value is used to map a request to its binary part.
-To prevent name collisions, use a unique value for each binaryPartName property in a batch request.
-If this value exists, a binaryPartNameAlias value must also exist. binaryPartNameAlias String The name parameter in the Content-Disposition header of the binary body part.
+To prevent name collisions, use a unique value for each binaryPartName property in a batch request. lf this value exists, a binaryPartNameAlias value must also exist.
+String The name parameter in the Content-Disposition header of the binary body part.
 Different resources expect different values.
 See Insert or Update Blob Data.
 Optional If this value exists, a binaryPartName value must also exist.

-Name Туре Description Required or Optional method String The method to use with the requested resource.
+String The method to use with the requested resource.
 For a list of valid methods, refer to the documentation for the requested resource.
-Required richInput The input body for the request.
-The type depends on the request specified in the $url$ property.
-Optional url String The resource to request.
+Required The input body for the request.
+Optional The type depends on the request specified in the $url$ property.
+String The resource to request.
 The URL can include any query string parameters that the subrequest supports.
 The query string must be URL-encoded.
 You can use parameters to filter response bodies.
 You cannot apply headers at the subrequest level.
-Required
+Required Type String String String String String TypeDescriptionStringThe name of the binary part in the multipart request.
+When multiple binary parts are uploaded in one batch request, this value is used to map a request to its binary part.
+To prevent name collisions, use a unique value for each binaryPartName property in a batch request.
+If this value exists, a binaryPartNameAlias value must also exist.StringThe name parameter in the Content-Disposition header of the binary body part.
+Different resources expect different values.
+See Insert or Update Blob Data.
+If this value exists, a binaryPartName value must also exist.StringThe method to use with the requested resource.
+For a list of valid methods, refer to the documentation for the requested resource.StringThe input body for the request.
+The type depends on the request specified in the url property.StringThe resource to request. • The URL can include any query string parameters that the subrequest supports.
+The query string must be URL-encoded. • You can use parameters to filter response bodies. • You cannot apply headers at the subrequest level.